mndarren/Code-Lib/SoftwareAG_lib/SAG_Designer.md

 9. How to Design service by Designer
 ```
    Copy and paste service from WS folder to Provider folder
-   Insert/Invoke -> choose service and then see the mapping tree
+   ***WS service Insert/Invoke service in provider folder -> choose service and then see the mapping tree
    Enable the service by ESF framework feature (login feature, transaction) call framework services
-   # in AthenaClient package, Service template can be found in ExecutionControl/Pub/V1_0/operationFacadeTemplate
+   # in AthenaClient/ExecutionControl/Pub/V1_0/operationFacadeTemplate
    use to template to figure out how to write services
+   Copy template content to service in provider folder (after solved conflict)
-   Copy all to the service that you are working on -> Version conflict (at that time)
+   Copy all to the service that you are working on -> (Version conflict at that time)
 ```
 10. How Designer template to decode in ESF Studio (link them together) Setup/Service
 ```